aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/code.md

 ## Function `upgrade_policy_arbitrary`

 Whether unconditional code upgrade with no compatibility check is allowed.
-This publication mode should only be used for modules which aren't shared with user others.
-The developer is responsible for not breaking memory layout of any resources he already stored on chain.
+This<br/> publication mode should only be used for modules which aren&apos;t shared with user others.<br/> The developer is responsible for not breaking memory layout of any resources he already<br/> stored on chain.

 <pre><code>public fun upgrade_policy_arbitrary(): code::UpgradePolicy<br/></code></pre>